-EMERGENCY MEDICAL TECHNICIAN PROGRAM - January 2013
+EMERGENCY MEDICAL TECHNICIAN PROGRAM - August 2016

 Chipola accepts applications through the last day of registration as listed in the college calendar; however, applications that are submitted earlier improve registration opportunities in desired classes.

 |Classes Meet||August 22, 2016 - December 12, 2016|

 The Chipola College Paramedic Program holds a Letter of Review, which is NOT a CAAHEP accreditation status, but is a status granted by the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP) signifying that a program seeking initial accreditation has demonstrated sufficient compliance with the accreditation Standards through the Letter of Review of Self Study Report (LSSR) and other documentation.
 The Letter of Review (LoR) IS RECOGNIZED by the National Registry of Emergency Medical Technicians (NREMT) for eligibility to take the NREMT'S Paramedic credentialing examintion(s).
 However, it is not a guarantee of eventual accreditation.

 Committee on Accreditation for the EMS Professions (CoAEMSP)